Monday Exercise 3.1: Explore condor_q¶

 - Save and submit this file.

 There is a lot of output, but a few items are worth highlighting.
-Here is a sample from my own job (with many lines left out):
+Here is a sample from my own job (with some lines omitted):

-condor_q said that it considered 12388 “machines” (really, slots) and all 12388 of them were rejected by my job’s requirements.
+condor_q provides a breakdown of how machines and their own requirements match against my own job's requirements.
+710 total machines were considered above, and all of them were rejected based on my job's requirements.
 In other words, I am asking for something that is not available.
 But what?

 The output from